Madsn/vcta-grails/README.md

 vcta-grails
 ===========

-## TODO
+## TODO / wish list

+- Inline editing of trips.
 - Figure out how best to handle group minimum of 5..
 Perhaps exclude the group from the team scoreboard if less than 5 members?
+- Admin interface for managing groups
+- "Freeze" feature.
+Allow admin to freeze all changes, i.e. no editing/adding trips and no signups.
+- Admin interface for setting welcome/login messages that are loaded dynamically.
-- Performance: Calculate scoreboard state once daily instead of on each page load.
+- Calculate scoreboard state once daily instead of on each page load.
-- Inline editing of trips
+- Fetch latest workouts from endomondo and allow users to import a workout as a trip.
+- Comparison of team/individual stats with the official VCTA.
+- Refactoring/cleanup, especially in `/views`.

 ## Getting started on development